 There are many reasons why microgreen seed density is important.
 We’ll touch on those reasons below.

-But first, the start of a short story, the reason that this website exists is because of the topic of microgreen seed density.
+But first, the start of a short story; this website exists because of the topic of microgreen seed density.

-When we started growing microgreens, we hadn't a clue on how many seeds to sow.
+When we started growing microgreens, we hadn’t a clue about how many seeds to sow.
 So, like everyone else, we searched Google.
 From the search results, we ran into two issues.

-Most of the Google results contained information aimed at commercial growers, those that want to grow microgreens for profit.
+Most of the Google results contained information aimed at commercial growers who want to grow microgreens for profit.
 The articles suggested we add teaspoons or tablespoons of seed (regardless of variety) to 10- by 20-inch trays.

 They provided no method to calculate how many seeds to use on smaller trays.